 An area of approximately 1 km2 between the east side of Canada Glacier and Lake Fryxell was originally designated in Recommendation XIII-8 (1985) as SSSI No. 12 after a proposal by New Zealand on the grounds that it contains some of the richest plant growth (bryophytes and algae) in the McMurdo Dry Valleys.
-The Area is designated primarily to protect the site's scientific and ecological values.
+The Area is designated primarily to protect the site's ecological and scientific research values.

 The boundaries of the Area were increased by Measure 3 (1997) to include biologically rich areas that were previously excluded.
-The Area was redesignated by Decision 1 (2002) as Antarctic Specially Protected Area (ASPA) No. 131. and a revised Management Plan was adopted through Measure 1 (2006) and Measure 6 (2011).
+The Area was redesignated by Decision 1 (2002) as Antarctic Specially Protected Area (ASPA) No. 131. and a revised Management Plan was adopted through Measure 1 (2006), Measure 6 (2011) and Measure 6 (2016).

+The ecological values of the Area stem from the rich plant communities mostly found in a wet area (referred to as "the flush") close to the glacier in the central part of the Area.
 The Area comprises sloping ice-free ground with summer ponds and small meltwater streams draining from Canada Glacier towards Lake Fryxell.
-Most of the plant growth occurs in a wet area (referred to as 'the flush') close to the glacier in the central part of the Area.
 The composition and distribution of the moss, lichen, cyanobacteria, bacteria and algae communities in the Area are correlated closely with the water regime.
-Thus, hydrology and water quality are important to the values of the site.
+Thus, hydrology and water quality are important contributors to the ecological values of the site.

-The Area has been well-studied and documented, which adds to its scientific value.
+The Area has been well-studied and documented, which adds to its value for scientific research.
 The vegetation communities, particularly the bryophytes, are vulnerable to disturbance by trampling and sampling.
 Damaged areas may be slow to recover.
 Sites damaged at known times in the past have been identified, which are valuable in that they provide one of the few areas in the McMurdo Dry Valleys where the long-term effects of disturbance, and recovery rates, can be measured.

 The Area is of regional significance and remains of exceptional scientific value for ecological investigations.
-Increasing pressure from scientific, logistic and tourist activities in the region coupled with the vulnerability of the Area to disturbance through trampling, sampling, pollution or introduction of non-native species mean the values of the Area continues to require on-going protection.
+Increasing pressure from scientific, logistic and tourist activities in the region, coupled with the vulnerability of the Area to disturbance through trampling, sampling, pollution or introduction of non-native species mean the values of the Area require ongoing protection.